lmlukoseviciute/enerheads-quant-challenge/readme.md

 ## :electric_plug: Imbalance and activations prediction model :electric_plug:

 You are given meteorological and market data for part of 2025 Q1.
 [Meteorological data file](https://github.com/jkved/enerheads-quant-challenge/blob/main/data/openmeteo_location0.csv)(s) contains day-ahead and intraday forecasts for meteorological variables for a single location.
 The data description is available on [OpenMeteo docs](https://open-meteo.com/en/docs) and the timezone here is in UTC.
 This will contain most of your predictors values.
-Day ahead value (with suffix '_day1') is known 24 hours before delivery time, intraday (no suffix column) is around 1 hour before delivery time.
+Day ahead value (with suffix '_day1') is known 24 hours before delivery time, intraday (no suffix column) is around 1 hour before or at delivery time.
 Market data (predictors and target values) is given in file [market data file](https://github.com/jkved/enerheads-quant-challenge/blob/main/data/spot_balancing_2025Q1.csv), the data is also publicly available on [Baltic transparency dashboard](https://baltic.transparency-dashboard.eu/).
 Here index is in EET timezone and columns of interest are these:
 - `LT_mfrr_SA_up_activ` - mFRR upwards activations (in MW).
 Upwards means the system is in energy shortage and additional generation is activated or consumption turned off.
 In other words, battery can discharge in this timestep.
 - `LT_mfrr_SA_down_activ` - mFRR downwards activations (in MW).
 Downwards is the vice versa of upwards.
 In other words, battery can charge in this timestep.